On M List of Movie Reviews

 Actor.
 Really?
 Um, Richard Burton was in almost every scene, having pretty much led the show.

-His co-star Olivia de Havilland is perfect: the sort of a woman you wouldn't accuse of anything because of her face.
+His co-star Olivia de Havilland is perfect: the sort of woman you won't accuse of anything because of her face.

-She's able to match Richard Burton scene-for-scene as if it's a swordplay: a hard thrust by Burton and a soft parry by
+She's able to match Richard Burton scene for scene as if it's a swordplay: a hard thrust by Burton and a soft

-de Havilland over and over.
-By the way, Vivien Leigh was first offered the role of Rachel Ashley but declined.
-Who knows
+parry by de Havilland over and over.
+By the way, Vivien Leigh was first offered the role of Rachel Ashley but

 which suggests Philip Ashley didn't believe her cousin as a schemer.
 But one thing is for sure: whatever you